-What is Fluid Recovery?
+What is Flow Motion?

-Fluid Recovery is a progressive water fitness program that has been developed for breast cancer survivors in New Hanover, Brunswick, Pender and Columbus Counties.
 Thanks to the generous grant funding through the Cape Fear Memorial Foundation, the program is offered for free to survivors who are finished with chemo and radiation treatments.

 When can a Survivor participate?